Version: 2022.3

 Property Function

-Auto Refresh Enable this setting to import Assets automatically as they change.
+Auto Refresh Import Assets automatically as they change.

 Import Worker Count % Enter your Desired Import Worker Count for new projects in percentage of available logical CPU cores.
 For example, if your system has 16 logical cores and this preference is set to 25%, the Desired Import Worker Count for new projects is set to 4.
 If you set this value too high, your import worker processes need to compete over other processes and system resources such as reading and writing files.
 The default value of 25% is suitable for most situations.

-Directory Monitoring (available only on Windows) Enable this setting to monitor directories instead of scanning all project files to detect asset changes.
+Directory Monitoring (available only on Windows) Monitor directories instead of scanning all project files to detect asset changes.

 Compress Textures on Import Disable this setting to skip texture compressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression, Animation Compression, Audio Compression, Build Compression.